jhrebena/bounty-champ-service/README.md

-# bounty-champ-user-service serverless API
+# bounty-champ-service serverless API
-The bounty-champ-user-service project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).
+The bounty-champ-service project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.